 Experiment Objective

 This study considers the duality between adversarial robustness and robustness in classification of clean data in prominent methods of increasing adversarial robustness in image classification tasks.
 In particular, the goal is to use the lens of game theory to situate the methods of increasing adversarial robustness within broader, but still unique, strategies that generalize utilized methodologies of increasing classification accuracy, and, at a high level, come to a conclusion about the utility of each strategy with regard to the circumstances the relevant data presents.
 In other words, this study aims to bridge the gap regarding how adversarial machine learning methods are situated, and presents an alternative procedure for comparing different methods to increase image classifier adversarial robustness involving the categorization of these methods into broad “strategies” at a high level.
-Then, this proposed structure for comparison is used to evaluate the classification robustness of highly prominent methods within the broad “strategies” created, with each method (and each strategy) being evaluated on the two metrics listed: adversarial robustness, and robustness in classification of clean data.
+Then, this proposed structure for comparison is used to evaluate the classification robustness of highly prominent methods within the broad “strategies” created, with each method and each strategy being evaluated on the two metrics listed: adversarial robustness, and robustness in classification of clean data.
 This is done in order to come to a conclusion regarding the utility of the strategies used and the contexts in which some strategies may become better oriented at being used to categorize data (for image classification) than others.

 The central questions pertaining to the utility to this study are briefly summarized here: how can a game theoretical approach better situate methods of increasing adversarial robustness within broader strategies and in comparison to one another?
 Furthermore, in what context does each strategy for increasing adversarial robustness gain more utility than the others?
 Is there a tradeoff between adversarial robustness and robustness in classification on clean data that must be examined between methods, and if so, how can it be investigated?